beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 use this format internally for doing floating point math, so in those cases, strictly speaking, conversion wouldn't need to be done.
 But if you want your source code to be portable, that's an assumption you can't necessarily make.

-(On the other hand, if you want things to be fast, you should optimize this out on platforms that don't need to do it!
-That's what `htons()` and its ilk do.)
+Or can you?
+Very probably your systems are IEEE-754, just like they're probably 2's complement for integers.
+So if you know that's what you have, you can just pass the data over the wire (though you need to fix the endianness with `htonl()` or the appropriate function—`float`s have endianness, too).
+And this is what `htons()` and its ilk do on big-endian systems where no conversion is necessary.

-[flx[Here's some code that encodes floats and doubles into IEEE-754 format|ieee754.c]].
+But just in case you are on a system that isn't IEEE-754, [flx[here's some code that encodes `float`s and `double`s into IEEE-754 format|ieee754.c]].
 (Mostly---it doesn't encode NaN or Infinity, but it could be modified to do that.)